Submit a query

-Consider covering the following points.
+Consider covering the following points with your raters:

 - Explain the aims of the process

 - Inform them their responses will remain confidential and anonymous (manager excepted)

 - Explain that survey completion is confidential, simple and should take about 15 to 20 minutes

 - Surveys are completed online (alternative methods are available)

 You will need the email address for each of the raters you choose.
 Please ensure email addresses are entered correctly.

 You may use any or all of the rater categories provided, however, you must have at least 3 raters in a category to protect the confidentiality of responses.